Explorers

 Co-Principal Investigator

-Dr. Lisa Levin is a Professor and Researcher at Scripps Institution of Oceanography, at UC San Diego in La Jolla CA. She studies communities of animals that live in the mud, salt marshes, estuaries, the continental shelf and the deep sea.
-Her research themes include adaptation to stressful environments, the study of food webs, ecosystem-level effects of plant invasions and connectivity of coastal populations.
-Her focus on this expedition was the small creatures that inhabit the sediment and rocks of cold seeps.
+Dr. Lisa Levin is a professor and researcher at Scripps Institution of Oceanography at the University of California-San Diego in La Jolla, CA. She studies communities of animals that live in the mud, salt marshes, estuaries, the continental shelf, and the deep sea.
+Her research themes include adaptation to stressful environments, the study of food webs, ecosystem-level effects of plant invasions, and connectivity of coastal populations.
+On this expedition, she focused on the small creatures that inhabit the sediment and rocks of cold seeps.
 She will describe the animal composition and lifestyles, and use biochemical markers to examine which organisms are relying on chemosynthesis for their nutrition.
-Dr. Levin lives with her husband, David Checkley, who is also a Scripps professor, her daughter Laura (age 14) and her yellow lab, Holly, and writes often to her son Garen (age 18) who attends Northwestern University.
-Going to sea is one of her favorite activities.

 Jennifer MorrisonJennifer Morrison